-- (a) The Secretary-Treasurer shall, as soon as practicable, after receiving a complaint, notify the person who is the subject of the complaint by mail, ensuring proof of delivery and provide that person with a copy of the complaint received. - (b) The Secretary-Treasurer shall in the same notice require the person who is the subject of the complaint to provide a written response to the complaint which response may be limited to admitting or denying the complaint.
-Such response shall be provided within fifteen working days of the complaint being mailed to the member. - (c) If the Secretary-Treasurer determines that the complaint relates to an alleged violation of the Personal Information Protection Act, the matter is referred to the Privacy Officer.
+- (a) The Secretary-Treasurer shall, as soon as practicable, after receiving a complaint, notify the person who is the subject of the complaint (the "Respondent") by mail, ensuring proof of delivery and provide that person with a copy of the complaint received. - (b) The Secretary-Treasurer shall in the same notice require the Respondent to provide a written response to the complaint which response may be limited to admitting or denying the complaint.
+Such response shall be pro- vided within fifteen working days of the complaint being mailed to the Respondent.

 Section 5.
-Investigator
+Investigation of Complaint

-- (a) When a complaint has been received the Secretary-Treasurer shall ask the Board of Directors to appoint an Investigator. - (b) That Investigator shall make a preliminary investigation of the complaint and for this purpose may consider such evidence and facts which are considered relevant. - (c) If the Investigator sees an opportunity for alternative dispute resolution, then the Investigator shall recommend this action to the Secretary-Treasurer. - (d) If the Investigator deems that the complaint is without merit, the complaint is dismissed by the Secretary-Treasurer and a report is provided to the Board of Directors on the Investigator's findings. - (e) Where the Investigator has determined that the complaint has sufficient merit to proceed to trial in whole or in part, the Investigator will provide a report through the Secretary-Treasurer to the Board of Directors.
-The Board of Directors will then direct the Chair of the Trial Committee to convene a Hearing Panel.
+- (a) When a complaint has been received, the Secretary-Treasurer takes conduct of the complaint, shall appoint an investigator as needed, and so notify the Board of Directors. - (b) If the Secretary-Treasurer determines that the complaint relates to an alleged violation of the Personal Information Protection Act, the matter shall also be referred to the Privacy Officer. - (c) The Investigator shall make a preliminary investigation of the complaint and for this purpose may consider such evidence and facts which are considered relevant. - (d) If the Investigator sees an opportunity for alternative dispute resolution, then the Investigator shall recommend this action to the Secretary-Treasurer. - (e) If the Investigator deems that the complaint is without merit, the complaint is dismissed by the Secretary-Treasurer, whose report is provided to the Board of Directors. - (f) Where the Investigator has determined that the complaint has sufficient merit to proceed to trial in whole or in part, the Investigator shall provide a report through the Secretary-Treasurer to the Board of Directors.
+The Secretary-Treasurer shall then direct the Chair of the Trial Committee to convene a Hearing Panel.

 Section 6.
-Trial
+Hearing Panel